abhishek94056/Encapsulation/README.md

 The Setter method NEVER returns a value; its return type is ALWAYS void.
 The Setter method ALWAYS has a parameter.
 The Setter method is ALWAYS publicly available.
-The Getter & Setter methods are ALWAYS written in camel case.
+The Getter & Setter methods are ALWAYS written in camel case..

 Tasks: